bitcointranscripts/bitcointranscripts/bitcoin-magazine/upgrading-bitcoin-s-consensus-engine-bitcoin-kernel-explained-w-core-dev.md

 Speaker 1: 00:05:43

-The entire point is that you don't have to autismally interfere with the code every time you want to just verify a block, right?
+The entire point is that you don't have to artisanally interfere with the code every time you want to just verify a block, right?
 We just want to give this one function that does the logic correctly and everybody can just call it in exactly the same way and get a reproducible result.

 Speaker 0: 00:06:04